henrikengelbrink/se09-docs/README.md

 # se09-docs

 This repository contains all information about my IoT project for the SE09 module.
 The project is a base setup for an IoT application where users can control their smart devices via an smartphone app.
-Furthermore all logs/events from each IoT device are stored into a database.
+Furthermore all logs/events from each IoT device should be stored into a database.
+A user can can signup & login via the iOS app.
+After that he can claim an IoT device (washing machine) and configure it to connect to his local Wifi via the iOS app.
+After that his device is connected to the MQTT broker and he can change settings/read status of the device with his smartphone via MQTT.

+In the future it should also be possible that service technicans can get access to data of the devices of their customers to to remote maintenance.
+This needs to be allowed explicitly by the owner of the device.

 ## List of repos
 - [user-service](https://github.com/henrikengelbrink/se09-user-service)